ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

-Not all unit identifiers are valid as arguments to ``this-unit-id``: only fully generalized unit identifiers (in the case of typechecking indefinite units) or unit identifiers with no free module variables (in the case of compiling a definite unit) are permissible.
+Not all unit identifiers are valid as arguments to ``this-unit-id``: only fully generalized unit identifiers (in the case of typechecking uninstantiated mixed libraries) or unit identifiers with no free module variables (in the case of compiling an instantiated mixed library) are permissible.

-We impose an additional requirement that there must be an ``hsig`` file for every required signature of a unit (even if all nontrivial requirements are inherited from dependencies).
+We impose an additional requirement that there must be an ``hsig`` file for every required signature of a library (even if all nontrivial requirements are inherited from dependencies).
 This is to preserve the compilation model of "one source file, one invocation of the compiler."